microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/driveitem_list_permissions.md

+---
+author: rgregg
+ms.author: rgregg
+ms.date: 09/10/2017
+---
 # List sharing permissions on a DriveItem

-List the effective sharnig permissions of on a [DriveItem](../resources/driveitem.md).
+List the effective sharing permissions of on a [DriveItem](../resources/driveitem.md).

 ## Access to sharing permissions